msolorio/workout_app/README.md

 - Gaurd against SQL injection for client inputs
 - Improve related prisma queries to increase performance
 - Implement optimistic updates for data mutations with Redux
+- More detailed error messaging
+  - If user's token is invalid, suggest they login again

 ## Future Implementations and Lessons Learned
 - **Use Deno instead of NodeJs** - for Native TypeScript support and better TypeScript tooling